cosmos/cosmos/PLAN.md

 DATE: July 5th, 2016
 NOTE: The details in this plan override what is currently in the whitepaper.

-* There will be a single crowdsale to sell 80% of quarks of 20M total.
+* There will be a single crowdsale to sell 80% of atoms of 20M total.

 * The proceeds of the crowdsale will go to the Foundation.